 CARMAN R. MCNARY, Q.C., ICD.D.
 (Chair)

-Carman is the Managing Partner of Dentons Canada LLP’s Edmonton office.
+Carman is a Counsel in Dentons Canada LLP’s Edmonton office.
 His law practice is primarily focused on taxation and corporate law, and providing strategic advice to enterprises and their Boards.
-Carman is a member of the Board of private corporations, and has chaired and participated in a range of not for profit organizations, including Co-Chair of the 2017 United Way Campaign, Past Chair of the Edmonton Community Foundation, Past Chair of the Alberta Chambers of Commerce and the Edmonton Chamber of Commerce, Vice Chair of the Edmonton Metro Mayor’s Advisory Task Force, and Past Member of the Mayor’s Task Force on Eliminating Poverty.
+Carman is a member of the Board of private corporations, and currently serves as a Director for the Edmonton Regional Airport Authority and as Chair of the Alberta Advisory Board for Fire & Flower Inc. He has previously chaired and participated in a range of not for profit organizations, including Co-Chair of the 2017 United Way Campaign, Past Chair of the Edmonton Community Foundation, Past Chair of the Alberta Chambers of Commerce and the Edmonton Chamber of Commerce, Vice Chair of the Edmonton Metro Mayor’s Advisory Task Force, and Past Member of the Mayor’s Task Force on Eliminating Poverty.
 Carman and Averie are also active supporters of a wide range of social, health and cultural charities and not-for- profit organizations in our community.